Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision

 \subsection{Number of tree-planted heads}

 Our TPTs are based on a 12-layer, 12-head Transformer LM.
-In Section~\ref{sec:exp}, out of $12\times12$ heads, we adopted a single attention head on the last layer as a tree-planted head.
+In \S\ref{sec:exp}, out of $12\times12$ heads, we adopted a single attention head on the last layer as a tree-planted head.
 In this subsection, we explore two alternatives: (i) head-direction extension and (ii) layer-direction extension.
-For the head-direction extension, 0, 1, 3, 6, 9, and 12 heads on the last layer were adopted as tree-planted heads.
-For the layer-direction extension, one attention head from the each of bottom 0, 1, 3, 6, 9, and 12 layers was adopted as tree-planted heads.
+For the head-direction extension, $H=0, 1, 3, 6, 9, 12$ heads on the last layer were adopted as tree-planted heads.
+For the layer-direction extension, one attention head from each of the bottom $H=0, 1, 3, 6, 9, 12$ layers was adopted as tree-planted heads.

 In the left two columns of Figure~\ref{fig:ana_hlw}, the results of the head-direction and layer-direction extension are shown: the overall accuracies on the SyntaxGym benchmark (SG) and the word-level perplexity on the BLLIP test set (PPL) (the vertical axis) are plotted against the number of tree-planted heads (the horizontal axis).
 Each dot denotes the accuracy or perplexity of a specific seed.
-For both settings, $x=0,1$ are equivalent to TPT\texttt{[zero]} and TPT\texttt{[dep.]}, respectively.
+For both settings, $H=0,1$ are equivalent to TPT\texttt{[zero]} and TPT\texttt{[dep.]}, respectively.

 Considering the overall accuracies on the SyntaxGym benchmark, in both the head-direction and layer-direction extension, the highest accuracy was achieved when only a single head was adopted as a tree-planted head, while it is noteworthy that all the models with tree-planted heads outperformed the model without them.
 Incidentally, it should be mentioned that the result of the layer-direction extension exhibited significantly more variability.
-Although the reason why a single tree-planted head would work well is unclear, the adoption of multi tree-planted heads inherently induces the handling of redundant information across heads, which might potentially hinder the management of non-syntactic information of natural languages (e.g., lexical information).
+Although the exact reason why a single tree-planted head would work well is unclear, the adoption of multi tree-planted heads inherently induces the handling of redundant information across heads, which might potentially hinder the management of non-syntactic information of natural languages (e.g., lexical information).
 Regarding perplexity, no consistent trend emerged.